followingthefasciaplane/surftieringAI/README.md

 On the contrary, the same logic could also be applied to positives and highlight areas of the map that players enjoy.

+### Financial incentive

+This much computation for gameplay improvement is probably too expensive to perform on all players, which also allows for a unique opportunity to monetize this system via VIP features on your server.
+A good opportunity to help surf communities turn a profit with a monthly subscription based model.
+Prices for such a system could be upward of $25/month per player.

 ## Approach

 The approach for this idea would be data-driven and I have drafted some steps for a potential approach outlined below: